opentensor/bittensor/neurons/text/prompting/miners/koala/README.md

 ## Obtaining the Wegith Diff of Koala
 Due to the licence of the LLaMA model, the fine-tuned Koala model weights can not be directly released.
-Instead, the diff of weights, which can be used to recover the Koala model weights with the origina LLaMA model weights, is released.
+Instead, the diff of weights, which can be used to recover the Koala model weights with the original LLaMA model weights, is released.
 The diff weights can be downloaded from the following sources:
 * [HuggingFace Hub](https://huggingface.co/young-geng/koala/tree/main).
 * [Google Drive](https://drive.google.com/drive/folders/10f7wrlAFoPIy-TECHsx9DKIvbQYunCfl?usp=sharing).